Koha-Community/kohadocs/en/source/05_circulation.rst

 `Article Requests <#articlerequests>`__
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+First enable your system preference for ArticleRequests.
+    Set to Enable patrons to place article requests.

+Next you will need to decide how your patrons will make requests,
+either record only, item only, or both record and item level.

+You can set 3 different system preferences for mandatory fields to be filled
+in dependent on how your records are requested.
+    ArticleRequestsMandatoryFields: make the following fields
+    mandatory for records that are record level or item level requestable

+    ArticleRequestsMandatoryFieldsItemOnly make the following
+    fields mandatory for records that are only item level requestable

+    ArticleRequestsMandatoryFieldsRecordOnly make the
+    following fields mandatory for records that are only record level
+    requestable

+Next you will want to go into your circulation and fine rules matrix and select
+each rule that you want to allow requests.

+You can allow requests to be made at the record level, item level,
+(Yes which means both) and no (none).

+Now you can place requests on both the staff client and OPAC.

 Once the article request has been placed, staff will see new requests at the
 bottom of the home page on the staff client.
 (In the same location as tags,
 comments and modifications).